-If the \bigcirc indicator is on or the bulb does not work, the vehicle may need to be serviced.
-Refer to the On board diagnostics (OBD-II) description in the Maintenance and Specifications chapter.
+If the C indicator is on or the bulb does not work, the vehicle may need to be serviced.
+Refer to the On board diagnostics (OBD-II) description in this chapter.

 If the vehicle's engine or transmission has just been serviced, or the battery has recently run down or been replaced, the OBD-II system may indicate that the vehicle is not ready for I/M testing.
 To determine if the vehicle is ready for I/M testing, turn the ignition key to the ON position for 15 seconds without cranking the engine.
-If the (f) indicator blinks eight times, it means that the vehicle is not ready for I/M testing; if the (f) indicator stays on solid, it means that the vehicle is ready for I/M testing.
+If the \bigcirc indicator blinks eight times, it means that the vehicle is not ready for I/M testing; if the \bigcirc indicator stays on solid, it means that the vehicle is ready for I/M testing.